A Party under the Stars

 - Ukrainian Cultural Heritage Village

-Sunday, September 5th marked the fourth anniversary of the creation of the Beaver Hills Dark Sky Preserve.
-The BHDSP welcomed our new partner, Sherwood Fish and Game: Ketchamoot Creek Recreation and Conservation Area, into the BHSDP.
+Sunday, September 4th marks the fifth anniversary of the creation of the Beaver Hills Dark Sky Preserve.

-Outdoor activities included public stargazing with astronomers using a variety of telescopes, children’s activities, an unveiling ceremony, and guided hikes.
-Indoor activities included astronomical presentations and making red light flashlights.
+Outdoor activities include public stargazing with astronomers using a variety of telescopes, and children’s activities.

 Outdoor Event Program